buildinspace/peru/README.md

 - **Reproducibility.** When you check out an old version of your code, you can get exactly the same dependencies as when you wrote that code.
-- **Speed.** Everything is cached, and we use git internally for heavy lifting.
+- **Speed.** Fetches run in parallel, everything is cached, and we use git internally for heavy lifting.
-  Maybe someday we'll run clones in parallel.
 - **Dubious features.** Peru can automatically update your `peru.yaml` file with the latest versions of your dependencies.
 Peru can pick specific files out of a tree, or mix multiple trees into a single directory.